charmparticle/xpe/README.md

 # xpe

-*Finally, a commandline xpath tool for linux that doesn't suck.*
+*Finally, a commandline xpath tool for linux that can actually handle real html.*

 ***What is this?***